 Your energy will dip

 Flamingo Images/Shutterstock Another reason skipping breakfast is linked to weight gain is that you have less energy for working out.
 If you’re feeling sluggish, you’re not going to want to hit the gym—and if you do, you may poop out in the middle of your session.
 Plus, once you finish a morning workout you’ll need to eat to refuel—so to get through the morning with a workout and no breakfast will leave you extra drained.
 According to information from the University of Wisconsin, breakfast should give you 25 percent of your daily energy, including high fiber and protein for fuel.
-If you don’t have time to cook eggs or make oatmeal, try a quick protein shake.
-These breakfast bowls are super-energizing.
+If you don’t have time to cook eggs or make oatmeal, have a quick protein shake.
+Try some of these high-protein breakfast ideas.